utkucandogan/Lab-Scheduling/README.md

 This is a program to choose fitting laboratory slots for multiple students and TAs.

-Program takes student schedules (divided as academic, non-academic load and free time), TA schedules (busy, free time) as csv files and some parameters defined in `main.py` file.
+The program takes student schedules (divided as academic, non-academic load, and free time), and TA schedules (busy, free time) as CSV files and some parameters defined in the `main.py` file.

-# Requirements
+## Requirements
 - `numpy`
 - `pulp`

 ## Workload Files

-Workload files denote the workload and the free-time of both students and TAs in two csv files.
+Workload files denote the workload and the free time of both students and TAs in two CSV files.

-Each file contains a table with rows designate each person and columns designate the lecture hour availability for the person.
-Firts three columns represent name, surname and user ID respectively.
-After that each lecture hour will have their own column.
-First row is reserved for titles.
+Each file contains a table with rows that designate each person and columns that designate the lecture hour availability for the person.
+The first three columns represent name, surname, and user ID.
+After that, each lecture hour will have its column.
+The first row is reserved for titles.

 For each lecture hour, there can be three integer values.
 - Value `0` represents a free slot